-Man surrenders after facing 22 sex crimes - Salisbury Post
+Man facing 22 sex crimes surrenders - Salisbury Post

-Man surrenders after facing 22 sex crimes
+Man facing 22 sex crimes surrenders

-SALISBURY — A 55-year-old man surrendered to the Rowan County Sheriff’s Office Wednesday after facing almost two dozen sex crimes.
+SALISBURY — A 55-year-old man facing almost two dozen sex crimes surrendered to the Rowan County Sheriff’s Office on Wednesday.

-Randal Brown Goodman is accused of raping, committing incest with or taking indecent liberties with juveniles during a period of seven years.
+Randal Brown Goodman is accused of raping and committing incest with or taking indecent liberties with juveniles over seven years.
 A Rowan Sheriff’s Office news release said multiple victims were involved.

 The Rowan County Department of Social Services referred the case to the Sheriff’s Office.